Plugged In - Toddington Harper, Gridserve CEO

 This is in addition to GRIDSERVE’s 2021 acquisition of Ecotricity and “The Electric Highway” which already boasts a UK-wide network of more than 50 high power ‘Electric Hubs’ with 6-12 x 350kW chargers in each, plus almost 300 rapid chargers installed across 85% of the UK’s motorway service stations.

-Compare the charging costs of Gridserve alongside other Rapid charging networks using our Rapid charging cost comparison tool.
+Compare the charging costs of the UK's most popular rapid charging networks using our rapid charging cost comparison tool,

 These Electric Forecourts are big projects to deliver and just because this is GRIDSERVE’s second in the rollout so far, Toddington Harper, GRIDSERVE chief executive, explained it has still been a learning curve with tweaking the model.